All about chihuahua and basset hound breed mix

 These two breeds are prone to the same health issues.
 The Basset breed, in particular, is prone to Gastric Dilatation-Volvulus (GDV).
 This condition occurs when the stomach twists in on itself, cutting off the blood supply to the spleen and stomach.
 Bloat can be deadly if left untreated.
 Symptoms of this condition include restlessness, an enlarged abdomen, or even the prayer position.
 A vet can help you identify the problem and prescribe treatment.

 The Basset Hound is an elegant, low-lunged scent hound that is short and sturdy.
 They are used for hunting in England and France.
 Traditionally, they work as packs, releasing scent to drive small game into warrens.
 These dogs make excellent companions, but they do require special training.
 These dogs are very energetic and need daily exercise to stay fit.

 The cost of owning a Basset Hound depends on the activity level.
 Although the breed is smaller and is not a high-powered athlete, the average Basset consumes two cups of kibble per day.
 For a single dog, this can easily be under $50 per month.
 This amount can add up over time, and you’ll want to make sure that you’re able to give your dog plenty of exercise to keep it healthy.

 - All about poodle and basset hound breed mix

 - All about poodle and american bulldog breed mix

-- All about poodle and newfoundland breed mix
+- All about chihuahua and boxer breed mix

 If you’re considering bringing a Chihuahua and basset blend home, this article can help you decide whether this breed is the right fit for your household.
 Learn more about this dog’s health, personality traits, and care requirements.
 The Chihuahua Basset mix is an excellent choice for families and apartment dwellers, but it’s not suitable for…